moorexa/docs/readme.md

 ## How can you support MOOREXA
 Here are some of the ways you can partner and support MOOREXA
-1. Become our advocate in your city
+1. Become our advocate for your city
 2. Report bugs
 3. Buy any of our branded polo, hoods, face mask, and caps.
 4. Sponsor a meet-up in your city